isabella232/lttrs-android/README.md

   aims to support one specific work flow.
 Users who desire a different work flow may find [K-9 Mail](https://github.com/k9mail/k-9) or [FairEmail](https://github.com/M66B/FairEmail) more suitable.
 * **Minimal external dependencies**.
 Third party libraries are often of poor quality and end up being unmaintained.
-Therfor we will only rely on well-known, well tested libraries from reputable vendors.
+Therfore we will only rely on well known, well tested libraries from reputable vendors.
+* **[Autocrypt](https://autocrypt.org/) as a first class feature**¹.
+With its strict UX guidelines autocrypt fits right into Ltt.rs.
-* Ltt.rs is based on **[jmap-mua](https://github.com/iNPUTmice/jmap)**, a headless email client, or a library that handles everything an email client would aside from data storage and UI.
+* Ltt.rs is **based on [jmap-mua](https://github.com/iNPUTmice/jmap)**, a headless email client, or a library that handles everything an email client would aside from data storage and UI.
 There is also [lttrs-cli](https://github.com/iNPUTmice/lttrs-cli) which uses the same library.

+¹: Planned feature.

 ### Try it